 The Maths, Non-Verbal Reasoning and Verbal Reasoning sections of the assessment are adaptive.
 This means that questions will get harder or easier as a child moves through the assessment.
 This ensures that each question is at the right level of difficulty for each candidate.

 Please note, candidates will not be able to skip or go back to any questions.
 They will also be unable to change any of their answers.
-Candidates should prioritise accuracy and work carefully to answer what they can.
-It is not expected for candidates to finish all the questions in each section.

 Non-Adaptive